 The purpose of the study was to evaluate the wound healing effects of MPPT and to compare it to antibiotics and antiseptics.
 The study included a wide range of wounds and ulcers, which were severely colonised to infected.
-The comparators were the topical antibiotic Gentaxane, which is a combination of an absorbing powder and the antibiotic gentamicine, and the antiseptic Ioddicerin, which is a combination of iodine and DMSO, where the latter is used to improve tissue penetration.
+The comparators were a topical antibiotic (gentamicin) and the antiseptic iodine.

 - The study included a total of 266 patients with primarily trophic ulcers caused by venous insufficiency of lower extremities and diabetes, carbuncles, phlegmons, infected heat burns of degree III - IV, and infiltrations of postoperative wounds.

 - MPPT, a topical antibiotic (gentamicin) and an antiseptic (iodine) were applied once daily to the wound surface and the edges until the wound was clean, i.e. free from necrosis, pus and fibrinogenous thickenings.

 - For each patient, it was recorded when the wound reached a clean wound, onset of granulation and onset of epithelialisation as well as the number of bed-days from start of application until the patient was able to leave the hospital to continue treatment at a walk-in clinic.